AstraZeneca beats profit forecasts, helped by external deals

 The decision to hold the earnings outlook despite a better revenue picture reflects accelerated investment in research and development.

-Chief Executive Pascal Soriot, who fended off a $118 billion takeover attempt by Pfizer (PFE.N) last year, is banking on a promising pipeline of new drugs - particularly in cancer - to revive the company's sales from 2017.
+Chief Executive Pascal Soriot, who fended off a $118 billion (75.6 billion pounds) takeover attempt by Pfizer (PFE.N) last year, is banking on a promising pipeline of new drugs - particularly in cancer - to revive the company's sales from 2017.

 The company submitted two new oncology drugs for approval in the quarter - AZD9291 for lung and cediranib for ovarian cancer.
 AZD9291, in particular, is expected to be a major seller, with AstraZeneca seeing potential annual sales of around $3 billion.